 Employment tribunal fees were introduced in July 2013, and declared unlawful by the Supreme Court in July 2017.Jump to full report >>

 Employment tribunal fees were introduced during July 2013 by the Employment Tribunals and the Employment Appeal Tribunal Fees Order 2013 (SI 2013/1893).
 Prior to that, since the creation of the employment tribunal system, claimants were not required to pay fees to bring their claims.
 Under the Order, claimants had to pay separate fees to issue their claims and have them heard.
 Fee levels differed according to the nature of the claim.

-This note summarises the background to and operation of the fees system, provides a statistical analysis of its impact, and discusses the legal challenges to the Fees Order.
-A thematic digest of the evidence submitted to the Justice Select Committee inquiry, as it relates to employment tribunal fees, is provided below as a supporting document.
+This note summarises the background to and operation of the fees system, provides a statistical analysis of its impact, and discusses the legal challenges to the Fees Order culminating in the Supreme Court’s judgment that it was unlawful.

 Commons Briefing papers SN07081

-Authors: Douglas Pyper; Feargal McGuinness
+Authors: Douglas Pyper; Feargal McGuinness; Jennifer Brown